Where Do I Start?

 FILTERS are always your first line of protection for both your equipment and the air you breath.
 Be sure these filters are at the maximum efficiency that your equipment can handle.
 A minimum MERV 13 filter is recommended but not all systems are able to handle the pressure drop that these create.
 These filters are also capturing more particles and therefore will need changed more often.
 Most commercial systems can handle a MERV 13 filter however if they are not able, then options such as mini pleats are a great solution to allow more air flow without dropping the MERV rating.
 A lot can be accomplished with filters but they are only one of a few steps that can be taken.

-BI-POLAR IONIZATION is another way to improve your filters efficiency.
+BIPOLAR NEEDLEPOINT IONIZATION is another way to improve your filters efficiency.
 The negative and positive IONS generated by the Ionizer charge even the smallest airborne particulates causing them to bind together in clusters large enough for capture in filtration.
 It enhances the effectiveness and efficiency of any air filter.
 You can also add an ionizer as an additional stage in the breakdown of volatile organic compounds (VOCs).
 Emerging studies also show that this type of ionization is proving effective in combating viruses.

 UV LIGHTS were first used to control the “dirty sock syndrome” caused by mold in HVAC systems.
 This unpleasant smell is result of mold growth on the evaporative coil and UV lights destroy this growth and keep it from returning.
 UV can also be used in airstream purification to Sterilize moving air.
 In achieving this, proper sizing of the UV system is critical to get the desired kill rate.
 UV is often coupled with other technology to remove odors and VOC’s (Volatile organic compounds)